cryonics84/Monsterr-Maze/README.md

 ```
 - **rpc:** the function name invoked on server: Ex: 'rpcFireCannon
 - **params:** array of parameters to pass to the function.
-- **clientId:** OPTIONAL paramater - send to specific client.
+- **clientId: *OPTIONAL** send to specific client.
 If left out, it will send to ALL clients.

 #### Use case in some card game:
 Server does roundStart().
 Here it assigns cards to each player and sets GAME_STATE: ROUND 1.